 Who usually uses artificial insemination?

-Who is not a good candidate for IUI or ICI?
 Artificial insemination is only an option for people with a healthy uterus, at least one patent (unobstructed) Fallopian tube, and are able to identify ovulation either at home or through medical monitoring.
 Talk to your doctor to learn if AI is right for you.

 So, how much does artificial insemination really cost?